© MMXXV Harrison Bear

 Winters are rarely bitterly cold, and there can be

-many places are closed.
-Spring and autumn are
+are closed.
+Spring and autumn are best, and

-best, and Christmas is still an event.
-But mostly
+Christmas is still an event.
+But mostly it just rains.

 There are shops that specialise in teddies.
-Some
+The

-bears at all prices.
-And there are very many
+good selection of bears at all prices.
+And there are

-There is always building work going on, roads
+always building work going on, roads being dug up,

-But the central part is more walkable than
+buildings.
+But the central part is more walkable

 One down side is the number of people sleeping

-pester you at every opportunity.
-Don’t give them
+you at every opportunity.
+Don’t give them anything,

-anything, whatever their sob story might be.
-If
+whatever their sob story might be.
+If you feel you

-you feel you need to do something, find a local
+need to do something, find a local charity that

-outside London if you get bored.
-Try St Albans or Canterbury for the
+London if you get bored.
+Try St Albans or

 markets.
-Just don’t expect to see the Queen.
+Just don’t expect to see the King or Queen.